 | Targeted Action | General nourishment | Cellular-level signaling | Condition-specific |

-This comparison shows how peptide serums fit between general care and medical treatments, offering a balanced approach.
+This comparison highlights how peptide serums bridge the gap between traditional and medical solutions.

 Recent Updates: Trends and Developments in 2025

-- 2025 – Multi-peptide blends: New formulations combine multiple peptides to target different stages of the hair growth cycle, improving overall effectiveness.
+- 2025 – Multi-peptide blends: Formulations now combine multiple peptides to target different hair growth stages

-- Rise of hybrid products: Products combining peptides with ingredients like biotin, niacinamide, and hyaluronic acid have become more common.
+- Hybrid products: Combination of peptides with biotin, niacinamide, and hyaluronic acid

 | Year | Interest in Peptide Hair Care (Index) |